RivaD2/reading-notes/401/class-26.md

 ```
 Well, we've just scratched the surface of component based UI in React.
 Let's talk about some other frameworks besides React and the difference between a **framework and a library, as these two terms get intermingled quite often:**

-- Acccording to *freecodecamp.org*, both frameworks and libraries are code written by someone else that is used to help solve common problems.
+- According to *freecodecamp.org*, both frameworks and libraries are code written by someone else that is used to help solve common problems.
 - A framework inverts the control of the program.
 It tells the developer what they need.
 A library doesn’t.
 The programmer calls the library where and when they need it.
 - The technical difference between a framework and library lies in a term called [inversion of control](https://www.tutorialsteacher.com/ioc/inversion-of-control).
 - WE are in charge of the flow of the app when we use a library and choose where to call the library.
 With a framework, the framework is in charge of the flow.
 It provides some places for you to plug in code, but it calls the code you plugged in as needed.